 Just saw ESPN's Future Power Rankings on ESPN on XBL.
 The Pistons were ranked 28th.
 Oops.

+You don't need to get the best FA's available.
+You can go for the young Billups, Hamilton, Ben Wallace types.
+Get guys who play defense, are tough, and who have a hunger to prove themselves.
+Those guys will go anywhere.
 It's actually a good way to filter the softies.
 If a guy doesn't want to come to Detroit even though we are the high bidder, that is probably a guy who is looking to ride somebody else's coattails or is more interested in partying than winning.

 Agree that Stuckey is the obstacle in Pistons' way to top of lottery.